Timilehinn/bejamas-test/README.md

-npm run ssr -> to start the development server with node
+NPM RUN SSR -> to start the development server with nodejs server-side rendering NPM RUN CSR -> to start the development server on react